-Have you seen in Japanese Animes or Streamings the characters say plow plow?
-In this article we will understand the true origin and meaning of the term macaw [あら‐あら] often seen in anime like Kimetsu no Yaiba and Hataraku Saibou.
+Have you seen in Japanese Anime or Streaming the characters say ara ara?
+In this article we will understand the true origin and meaning of the term ararara [あら‐あら] often seen in anime like Kimetsu no Yaiba and Hataraku Saibou.

 araara, konnani doronko ni natte

-The expression plow plow is spoken when you are impressed or surprised by something.
-It is mostly used by women.
+The expression ara ara is spoken when you are impressed or surprised by something.
+It is mainly used by women.

-Ara ara not only expresses a small surprise but also a lovely feeling.
-Sometimes it can be used sarcastically, to make fun and incite someone.
+Ara ara not only expresses a little surprise but also a lovely feeling.
+It can sometimes be used sarcastically, to make fun of and incite someone.

 This idiomatic expression is intended to present a tone of surprise and may contain a slightly sarcastic intent.
 It would sound like “Oh”, “Oh well”, “Oh heavens” and “Oh my god”.